kamerozdmr/PiADXL355/README.md

 Module depends on wiringpi python library.

 Module uses data ready pin for timing.
 ODR values given in datasheet can be used as a sampling rate.
-Time drift is approximately 12 seconds per hour.

 ----------------------------------------------------------------------------------